sporto/elm-tutorial/edit/editing_the_name.md

 1. the name of the event to listen i.e. "change"

-1. 1. a Json decoder that gets information out of the event object. `Html.Events.targetValue` is a Json decoder that gets the value from ``event.target.value`
+1. a Json decoder that gets information out of the event object. `Html.Events.targetValue` is a Json decoder that gets the value from ``target.value` in the event object

 1. and a function that gets this value and returns a `Signal.Message`.
 The anonymous function `(\str -> Signal.message address (ChangeName model.player.id str))` is just that.